The International Investigations Review: Poland

-As regards criminal proceedings, although in the strict sense a company cannot be the accused, during the course of proceedings it is nonetheless possible to hand down a judgment ordering a company to reinstate any benefits gained as the result of a crime committed by an individual.
+As regards criminal proceedings, although in the strict sense a company cannot be the accused, it is nonetheless possible during the course of proceedings to hand down a judgment ordering a company to reinstate any benefits gained as the result of a crime committed by an individual.
 In this case, the company becomes a quasi-party and may defend itself against liability by availing itself of certain rights to which the accused is usually entitled.
-An entity obliged to return benefits has the right to study the case files of the proceedings, may take part in the hearing before the court, file motions to admit evidence, put questions to the witnesses, and appeal unfavourable decisions and verdicts.
+An entity obliged to return benefits has the right to study the case files of the proceedings, may take part in the hearing before the court, file motions to admit evidence, put questions to the witnesses and appeal unfavourable decisions and verdicts.

 In turn, in such proceedings the company may face auxiliary liability.
-An entity that is liable on an auxiliary basis is liable for a fine imposed on the perpetrator of a fiscal crime if, when committing the crime, the perpetrator acted in the name of the company, and the company gained or could have gained financial benefit.
+An entity that is liable on an auxiliary basis is liable for a fine imposed on the perpetrator of a fiscal crime if, when committing the crime, the perpetrator acted in the name of the company and the company gained or could have gained financial benefit.

 As regards representation, the original perpetrator and the corporate entity may be represented by the same attorney or counsel, even though its role would be slightly different in each of these proceedings.

-The Act on Liability of Collective Entities for Acts Prohibited under Penalty provides for the possibility of a judgment with regard to a company, imposing a fine of between 1,000 zlotys and 5 million zlotys (but that cannot exceed 3 per cent of the revenue gained in the year in which the crime that forms the basis for liability was committed).
-The court will mandatorily order the forfeit of any financial benefits gained from the crime, even indirectly.
+The Act on Liability of Collective Entities for Acts Prohibited under Penalty provides for the possibility of a judgment with regard to a company, imposing a fine of between 1,000 zlotys and 5 million zlotys (but which cannot exceed 3 per cent of the revenue gained in the year in which the crime that forms the basis for liability was committed).
+The court will order the mandatory forfeit of any financial benefits gained from the crime, even indirectly.

 In addition, the following punishments are possible with regard to collective entities: